 Nathaniel leads Hodgson Russ’ Intellectual Property & Technology Practice, and assists clients with intellectual property, contract, and corporate matters.
 Much of Nathaniel’s practice focuses on patent law, including the preparation and prosecution of patent applications, due diligence projects for mergers and acquisitions, and opinion work.
 Nathaniel also regularly advises clients on intellectual property strategy issues.
 He has supported patent portfolio development for entities ranging from Fortune 500 corporations to universities and startups.
 His areas of experience include semiconductor capital equipment; semiconductor and solar cell designs; ion implantation; optical and imaging systems; industrial chemicals; superconductors; nanomaterials; silicon wafer production; metal alloys; biomedical devices; touch screens and displays; and image processing algorithms.

 Nathaniel also has experience helping European companies expand into the United States, handling general corporate and complex intellectual property matters.
-Specifically, Nathaniel has helped startups and mid-sized corporations from Belgium, the Czech Republic, Finland, France, Germany, Iceland, Hungary, Latvia, and Lithuania grow their U.S. businesses or develop their global patent portfolios.
+Specifically, Nathaniel has helped startups and mid-sized corporations from Belgium, the Czech Republic, Estonia, Finland, France, Germany, Iceland, Hungary, Latvia, and Lithuania grow their U.S. businesses or develop their global patent portfolios.
 Besides helping obtain patent or trademark protection, his work with European companies includes corporate formation, sales agreements, joint development agreements, and intellectual property licenses.

 Nathaniel is a member of the firm’s intellectual property litigation practice.
 He has supported clients in responding to cease-and-desist letters, during trials in federal district court, and on appeal to the Court of Appeals for the Federal Circuit.